gevorg/htpasswd/README.md

  - `-n` - Don't update file; display results on stdout.
  - `-p` - Do not encrypt the password (plaintext).
  - `-b` - Use the password from the command line rather than prompting for it.
- - `-D` - Use the password from the command line rather than prompting for it.
+ - `-D` - Delete the specified user.

 ## Running tests